Lab-Brat/pyLookout/README.md

 It will gather server metrics and send a notificationa via preferred method.

-It can be added to crontab to be ran on a schedule.
+Add it to crontab to run on a schedule.